 A. Course Review & Introduction (16 points total) 1.1 Instructions made clear how to get started and where to find various course components.
 3 3 1.2 Learners are introduced to the purpose and structure of the course.
 3 3 1.3 Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other 2 0 forms of communication are clearly stated.
-1.4 Course and or institutional policies with which the learner is expected to comply are clearly 2 2 stated, or a link to current policies is provided.
+1.4 Course and or institutional policies with which the learner is expected to comply are clearly stated, or a link to current policies is provided.
 1.5 Minimum technology requirements are clearly stated and instructions for use provided.
 2 2 1.6 Prerequisite knowledge in the discipline and/or any required competencies are clearly stated.
 1 1 1.7 Minimum technical skills expected of the learner are clearly stated.
 1 1 1.8 The self-introduction by the instructor is appropriate and is available online.
 1 1 1.9 Learners are asked to introduce themselves to the class.
 1 0 Total 1 3

-Comments:

-1.1: Yes, great job at supplying the link to the Blackboard course in the course syllabus.
-Reviewer noted and pleased to see this.

-1.2: Course description and purpose is well documented in the syllabus.
-The course description does a good job at explaining the course topics.

-1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
+- 1.1: Yes, great job at supplying the link to the Blackboard course in the course syllabus.
+Reviewer noted and pleased to see this. - 1.2: Course description and purpose is well documented in the syllabus.
+The course description mentions that there will be discussion of the information gathering and reporting activities as well as the transition from analysis to design.
+Reviewer may suggest addition additional information to what the overall structure and environment of the course is and expectations of students, in general. - 1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
 Reviewer didn't find any mention of etiquette for sending email, texts or any other type of electronic communication.
-Reviewer highly recommends adding what the expectations are for sending email, texts, discussion or other electronic communication AND when a return response can be expected.
-(Note - reviewer did find some of these details in the course outline, it's just good practice to place in the syllabus)

-1.4: Course and institutional policies that students must follow are included.
+Reviewer highly recommends adding what the expectations are for sending email, texts, discussion or other electronic communication AND when a return response can be expected. - 1.4: Course and institutional policies that students must follow are included.
 These include policies on absences, academic dishonesty, and grading.
 Links provided, Reviewer pleased to see the active links and that all work.
 Under students with disabilities section, please provide the Dean of Students email address and phone number.
-Currently it is stated [insert phone] [insert email] - please update.
-Also, please update the Course Requirements under item 4; [insert contact information] - keep current and updated.

-1.5: Specific equipment required not listed; if none please indicate that.

-1.6: Prerequisites are listed; none.

-1.7: Minimal skills for students entering the course are not listed.
+Currently it is stated [insert phone] [insert email] please update. - 1.5: Specific equipment required not listed; if none please indicate that. - 1.6: Prerequisites are listed; none. - 1.7: Minimal skills for students entering the course are not listed.
 However, skills are implied in the listed prerequisite courses.
 Consider listing the specific requisite skills.

 1.8: Reviewer did find the Instructor biography in the Blackboard course.
 The instructor bio is a CV; lists courses taught and degrees held however no photo or personalization.
 There is also no office location, phone or email listed.
 Please update to students can begin to build a sense of community with the instructor.
 Also consider adding the instructor biography in the discussion forum so all students can reply with their own introduction.
 A video is also a nice addition and students appreciate seeing their instructors face and hearing their instructors voice.
 Video can enhance an instructor's biography.
 1.9: Nothing in the syllabus indicates explicitly that students are asked to introduce themselves.
 See note from 1.8; introductions help build a sense of community in the online environment and even in a F2F environment.
 Students often will refer back to the discussion board introduction when they need help or use it as a place to ask questions after introducing themselves.